moteer/DE-313019-java-basics/3_exercises_string_manipulation.md

 * All characters in the input are uppercase.
 * The input string must contain the characters '(' and ')'.
 And the ')' must come after the '('.

+**2. ASCII Table**

+* Write a program which prints the ASCII table on screen.
+Research, what the ASCII table is and how to format it.

+* Hints:
+* Which characters are part of the ASCII table?
+0-127 oder 0-255?
+* Read more about ASCII: https://en.wikipedia.org/wiki/ASCII

+* -> Bonus exercise: Also print the haxadecimal value of ever character.